 Crafts with common household goods are my favorite.
 (I wrote a big ol’ book about it, after all!)
 These brown paper bag placemats are adorable and can absolutely be made by the kids!
 I first made a version of these placemats for a segment on The Meredith Viera Show last December!
 (You can see the clip here!)
 But, they are so fun for any dinner, especially a Thanksgiving diner where you can utilize the brown bag as a canvas to doodle on before you dine!
 These make great Thanksgiving crafts for kids!

 - Large brown paper bags from the grocery store

 - Dinner plate to trace around

-A typical brown paper bag will make 2 placements.
-Just cut the brown bag open, so that it lays flat.
-Then cut 2 same size rectangles out of the bag.
-Voila!
-Place mats.
-Well, almost!
-Now, crumple up the placemat.
-And crumple it some more!
+A typical brown paper grocery bag will make 2 placements.
+Simply cut the brown bag open so that it lays flat.

-Now it’s time to decorate the placements!
-Use a dinner plate as a stencil to trace a large circle onto your placemat.
-Then go back over the circle with a Sharpie marker.
-Once you have the plate marked, you can use your knife, fork, and spoon as stencils too!
-Then add, “I am thankful for…” at the top of your placemat and if you’d like them to double as name cards add doodle on tags to each mat.
+Now, it’s time for the fun part- decorate the placements!
+Use a dinner plate as a stencil to trace a large circle onto the placemat.
+Then, go back over the circle with a Sharpie marker.
+Once you have the plate marked, you can use your knife, fork, and spoon as stencils too.
+Finally add, “I am thankful for…” at the top of your placemat and if you’d like them to double as name cards add doodle on name tags to each mat.

 Happy almost Turkey Day!